 restaurant in your local area if possible.
 Some have characters

-which are lesser known but are offer the same type of feeling that
+that are lesser known, but offer the same type of feeling that

 your child will experience at Disney.
 Judge from their reaction

 to these large characters how they might do at the parks.

 - While at the park, allow your child to see the characters from a distance and see how they react.
 If they seem to accept the character with no problem, then you can approach a little closer.
 If the child is very reluctant to get closer to the character, then wave to Mickey from a distance and head to another attraction.
 Your child is not quite ready to have a close up experience with a six-foot, costumed character.
 Their time will come and they will eventually come around, if not on this trip then on another.

 - It may be a good idea to

 avoid the "Villain" characters until you know your child

 These may help to make that first experience magical rather than terrifying.
 By gauging your child's reaction to these large animals, you can help to make this a great trip for you and your child.

 Unfortunately, Disney does not have organized child care programs for children under 4 years old.
 However there are some alternatives.
 Read about these at the Child Care FAQ.